vk0595429/CODSOFT/README.md

-# CODSOFT
+# CODSOFT INTERSHIP PROJECTS README

-#Overview
+# Overview
 This repository contains the code and resources for three projects completed as part of the CodSoft Internship:

  Movie Rating System
 Sales Prediction
 Titanic Survival Prediction
 Each project is implemented and executed in Google Colab for ease of use and accessibility.

 Project Descriptions
-1. Movie Rating System
+# 1. Movie Rating System
 This project involves building a system that predicts movie ratings based on various features such as user demographics, movie genre, and past ratings.

-2. Sales Prediction
+# 2. Sales Prediction
 In this project, we aim to predict future sales based on historical sales data, considering various factors like seasonal trends, promotional campaigns, and economic indicators.

-3. Titanic Survival Prediction
+# 3. Titanic Survival Prediction
 This classic machine learning project predicts the survival of passengers on the Titanic based on features such as age, gender, ticket class, and fare.

 Running the Projects